 Figure 1: Location of modern dinoflagellate cyst assemblages compiled from all available datasets.

-Figure 2: Latitudinal variation in modern dinocysts relative abundance.
+Figure 2: Latitudinal variation in modern dinocyst relative abundance.
 2a.
 Most abundant and common species.
 2b.
 Uncommon species.
 Relative abundance for each species was averaged in a 2.5-degree latitudinal band.
 Number of taxa (diversity) is plotted against a 2.5 degree latitudinal band.
+Bipolar species are coloured in purple, Southern Ocean species, in light blue.

-Figure 3: Longitudinal distribution of dinoflagellate cyst taxa found above 65ºN.
-Relative abundance for each taxa was averaged in a 2.5-degree longitudinal band.
+Figure 3: Longitudinal distribution of dinocyst taxa found above 65ºN.
+Relative abundance for each taxon was averaged in a 2.5-degree longitudinal band.
 Number of taxa (diversity) is plotted against a 2.5 degree longitudinal band.

-Figure 4: Longitudinal distribution of dinoflagellate cyst taxa found below 65ºN.
-Relative abundance for each taxa was averaged in a 2.5-degree longitudinal band.
+Figure 4: Longitudinal distribution of dinocyst taxa found below 65ºN.
+Relative abundance for each taxon was averaged in a 2.5-degree longitudinal band.
 Number of taxa (diversity) is plotted against a 2.5 degree longitudinal band.
 Colour bands highlight the Pacific Ocean (blue), Atlantic Ocean (green) and Indian Ocean (orange).

-Figure 5: Longitudinal distribution of dinoflagellate cyst taxa found from the Marmara Sea to the Aral Sea.
-Relative abundance for each taxa was averaged in a 2.5-degree longitudinal band.
+Figure 5: Longitudinal distribution of dinocyst taxa found from the Marmara Sea to the Aral Sea.
+Relative abundance for each taxon was averaged in a 2.5-degree longitudinal band.
 Number of taxa (diversity) is plotted against a 2.5 degree longitudinal band.
 Colour band highlights the Caspian and Aral seas.

 Table caption